gsoft-inc/wl-squide/docs/guides/isolate-module-failures.md

 ### Hoisted pages

-If your application is [hoisting pages](../reference/runtime/runtime-class.md#register-an-hoisted-route), it's important to note that they will be rendered outside of the host application's root error boundary.
-To prevent breaking the entire application when an hoisted page encounters unhandled errors, it is highly recommended to declare a React Router's `errorElement` property for each hoisted page:
+If your application is [hoisting pages](../reference/runtime/runtime-class.md#register-an-hoisted-route), it's important to note that they will be rendered outside of the host application's `RootErrorBoundary` component.
+To prevent breaking the entire application when an hoisted page encounters unhandled errors, it is highly recommended to declare a React Router's error boundary for each hoisted page as well, again using [errorElement](https://reactrouter.com/en/main/route/error-element):

 ```tsx !#9,11 remote-module/src/register.tsx
 import { ManagedRoutes, type ModuleRegisterFunction, type FireflyRuntime } from "@squide/firefly";